 - June 1 for summer

 Absolutely no appeals will be reviewed after the first Friday of courses for a given period of enrollment.

 Students are notified of their SAP appeal decision via their PAWS account.
 Financial Aid Committee decisions are final.
 Students whose appeals are not approved may reestablish financial aid eligibility only by meeting the SAP cumulative standards.
 Students may appeal SAP only once during their entire enrollment at CSU-Pueblo.

 All students who appeal successfully and are subsequently placed on Probation will automatically have a minimum Academic Plan consisting of at least 2.0 GPA and 67% completion rate (3.0 GPA and 100% completion rates for graduate students) within subsequent periods of enrollment.
 The Financial Aid Committee will further develop Academic Plans for individual students based on the particular situation and content of appeal on a case by case basis.
 The requirements of these more rigorous plans will be made in writing and signed by the student prior to a subsequent financial aid disbursement, and the Academic Plans will be monitored by the Financial Aid Committee or designee.

-Note that the SAP policy differs from CSU-Pueblo’s Good Academic Standing policy (see Catalog), and in particular the difference between an SAP Academic Plan and a Student Academic Services Academic Improvement Plan.
+Note that the SAP policy differs from CSU-Pueblo’s Good Academic Standing policy (see Catalog), and in particular the difference between an SAP Academic Plan and a Center for Academic Enrichment Academic Improvement Plan.
 The SAP policy reviews both Pace and Maximum time frame, in addition to GPA, and all attempted credit hours are included in reviewing student eligibility, including those excluded by the Records office in Academic Renewal situations.
 These two policies also have separate appeal procedures.

 This SAP policy is effective Fall 2014, and supersedes all other CSU-Pueblo SAP policies published on the web and/or in prior catalogs.